trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 The Interface utilization title line shows

 **Volumes**
-Shows Total, Received, and Transmit volumes on the interface
+Shows Total, Received, and Transmitted volumes on the interface

 **Download**
 Allows you to download the drilldown report as PDF or XLSX worksheets